 For instance, the word “okay” exists in many languages.
 If you set the dictionary to “Non-English” and type that in, you can see all the languages for which they have information, that have the word “okay”.
 (Of course, “okay” is originally an English word, but it’s spread all around the world.)

 This article was posted on Sunday, September 9th, 2007 at 5:12 pm and is filed under Educational Sites, Language Dictionaries, Language Sites, Languages, Languages, Learning, Mama Lisa, Online Dictionaries, Recommendations.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply